openbaton/docs/docs/autoscaling.md

-# AutoScaling System
+# AutoScaling Engine

-OpenBaton is an open source project providing a reference implementation of the NFVO and VNFM based on the ETSI [NFV MANO] specification.

-This project provides the first version of an NFV-compliant AutoScaling System.
-In the following fundamentals are described such as installing the AutoScaling System, configuring it and how to create AutoScaling policies.
+This external component provides an NFV-compliant AutoScaling Engine (ASE).
+In the following fundamentals are described such as installing the ASE, configuring it and how to use it such as creating AutoScaling policies.

 The `autoscaling-engine` is implemented in java using the [spring.io] framework.
 It runs as an external component and communicates with the NFVO via Open Baton's SDK.

-Additionally, the AutoScaling System uses the plugin mechanism to allow whatever Monitoring System you prefer.
+Additionally, the AutoScaling Engine uses the plugin mechanism to allow whatever Monitoring System you prefer.
 We use [Zabbix][zabbix] as the monitoring system in the following that must be preinstalled and configured.
 Additional information about [zabbix-plugin] can be found [here][zabbix-plugin-doc].

-Before starting this component you have to do the configuration of the AutoScaling System that is described in the [next chapter](#manual-configuration-of-the-autoscaling-system) followed by the guide of [how to start](#starting-the-autoscaling-system) and [how to use](#how-to-use-the-autoscaling-system) it.
+Before starting this component you have to do the configuration of the AutoScaling Engine that is described in the [next chapter](#manual-configuration-of-the-autoscaling-engine) followed by the guide of [how to start](#starting-the-autoscaling-engine) and [how to use](#how-to-use-the-autoscaling-engine) it.

 # Technical Requirements